Marciano's Picture Marciano Siniscalchi

 Note: not quite polished yet, but the main material and all results are there.

-Recursive Vector Expected Utility; Preliminary version, May 2010.
-Comments welcome!
+Recursive Vector Expected Utility; May 2010

 Abstract.
 This paper proposes and axiomatizes a recursive version of the vector expected utility (VEU) decision model (Siniscalchi, 2009).
 Recursive VEU preferences are dynamically consistent and ``consequentialist.''
 Dynamic consistency implies standard Bayesian updating of the baseline (reference) prior in the VEU representation, but imposes no constraint on the adjustment functions and one-step-ahead adjustment factors.
 This delivers both tractability and flexibility.
 Recursive VEU preferences are also consistent with a dynamic, i.e. intertemporal extension of atemporal VEU preferences.
 Dynamic consistency is characterized by a time-separability property of adjustments---the VEU counterpart of Epstein and Schneider (2003)'s rectangularity for multiple priors.
 A simple exchangeability axiom ensures that the baseline prior admits a representation a la de Finetti, as an integral of i.i.d. product measures with respect to a unique probability µ.
 Jointly with dynamic consistency, the same axiom also implies that µ is updated via Bayes' Rule to provide an analogous representation of baseline posteriors.
 Finally, an application to a dynamic economy a la Lucas (1978) is sketched.